-Welcome to the Resource Economics Major
+Welcome to the Department of Resource Economics

 What You’ll Learn

-You can also:
+Students can also:

 - Have opportunities for advanced study in microeconomics and econometrics, including both undergraduate and graduate courses.